forwinder15/wlamm/content/posts/2020-04-11--white-smoke-from-a-diesel/index.md

 ##***Important note for modern diesel engines***

-**Modern diesels are designed to deliberately to over-fuel the engine (or just one cylinder) for brief periods in order to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
-If this over-fuelling is not operating properly it can cause white smoke and damage to the engine.**
+**Modern diesels are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods in order to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
+If this over-fuelling operation is not operating properly it can cause white smoke and damage to the engine.**

 ****